Stroke symptoms, causes, and treat

 4-Sonogram of the carotid

 Sound waves picture the neck’s carotid arteries.
-This may assist doctors discover ischemia attack blockages.
+This may assist doctors in discovering ischemia attack blockages.
 Echocardiogram: This test utilizes sound waves to create heart images, which may reveal risk factors for ischemic attacks such as blood clots and abnormal heart rhythms.
 Angiogram: This test injects a dye and takes X-rays of the brain’s blood vessels to find blockages or narrowing that might induce an ischemic stroke.
 After diagnosis, the correct therapy may improve recovery.

 Stroke prevention